Is Fishbowl right for you?

 Integrating an industry-leading inventory management platform will pay dividends for your business.
 The top options assist with everything from average inventory accounting to tracking losses and running analytics reports.
 You’ll also be able to hold inventory, keep up with stock levels, and tailor your reordering strategy.

-The FIFO calculation reveals your cost of goods sold (COGS).
+The FIFO calculation reveals your COGS.

 To calculate COGS, you need to know two things: the cost of your oldest inventory and the amount of inventory sold.
 The cost of inventory sold refers to either the cumulative costs of producing goods, which includes labor, materials, and overhead, or the cost of purchasing finished products you intend to resell.